Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 Implement just-in-time inventory practices when possible.
 This reduces storage costs and minimizes the risk of having capital tied up in excess inventory that might not sell.

 Build strong supplier relationships.
-Being a reliable, consistent buyer often leads to preferential pricing, flexible payment terms, and first access to special deals or hard-to-find products.
+A reliable, consistent buyer often leads to preferential pricing, flexible payment terms, and first access to special deals or hard-to-find products.

 Leave a Reply